-This easy Texas smoked brisket recipe is so delicious.
+This easy Texas smoked mesquite brisket recipe is so delicious.
 With the special smoked dry rub, brisket takes on so much flavour.
 This meaty recipe is well worth making.
-I love it with beans, corn on the cob and coleslaw, but it’s also good as a sandwich filling.
+Try it with beans, corn on the cob and coleslaw, or even use the leftovers for a meaty sandwich filling.
 You will LOVE this smoked dry rub brisket made in a Traeger grill (or pellet grill).
-If you want to learn how to make smoked brisket …or live out your Bobby Flay fantasies…then you need to make this soon!
+If you want to learn how to make smoked brisket (or live out your Bobby Flay fantasies) then you need to make this soon!

 What Cut of Meat is Brisket?

 Brisket is Texas’ favourite cut of beef!
 It’s the ‘National Dish of Texas’ and Texans love to slow smoke it.
 Brisket comes from the lower chest or breast of a cow.

 The muscles have deep as well as superficial pectorals which support more than half the body weight of the cow.
 This means there is lots of connective tissue in there so it needs to be cooked low and slow.
 The word ‘brisket’ might have come from the Old Norse word for cartilage: ‘brjósk’.

 It can be baked, roasted, cooked in the crockpot or Instant Pot, barbecued or smoked.
 A good dry rub for brisket adds plenty of flavour and brisket made in a Traeger grill or a pellet grill is a real delicacy!
 Knowing how to make smoked beef brisket means you can make this wonderful dish whenever you want.

 How to Choose Good Brisket